fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 ## How the code is organized

-The code is organized in the following way:
+The code is organized as follows:

 - Notebooks to demonstrate the different methods:
   - [`ridge_regression.ipynb`](./ridge_regression.ipynb): The Jupyter notebook with the code to run the ridge regression experiments and display the results, including the graphs.